rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/shelter/shelter-part2.md

 ## Submission

-1. Continue working in your private school repository.
+1. Continue working in the same public repository you used for Part 1.
 2. From the `shelter` branch, create a `shelter-part2` branch — this lets you continue from where Part 1 left off.
 After completing Part 2, merge `shelter-part2` back into `shelter`.
 3. Complete the task.
 4. Deploy your work to `gh-pages`.